 Averaging Data Sets in ColorAnt

-- Load the measurement values to be averaged and select them in the Data Set list.
-Make sure that the number of color patches in all of the selected measurement files is identical, as otherwise the averaging function cannot be directly used.
+- Load the measured values you want to average and select them in the Data Sets window.
+Make sure that the number of color patches is identical in all selected measurement files, otherwise you cannot use the Averaging function directly.

-- By clicking on Start the selected measurement files will be merged to form an averaged file (Averaged.txt).
+- After clicking Start, the selected measurement files are merged to an averaged file (Average.txt).

 - The averaged file can be saved as a new file using File/Save As.